Definition

 AI for real estate agents is software that helps turn client context, notes, deadlines, and deal activity into reviewable work: cleaner briefs, priority queues, follow-up drafts, listing copy, and next-step suggestions.
 The safest systems prepare work for the agent instead of sending client-facing communication on their own.

-AgentAlly helps agents turn messy input into clean working briefs, see what needs attention, prepare review-ready drafts, and keep daily work in one calmer workflow.
-It is designed around one visible Ally and approval-first client communication.
+Ally helps agents turn messy input into clean working briefs, see what needs attention, prepare review-ready drafts, and keep daily work in one calmer workflow.
+Client communication keeps approval visible.

-No. AgentAlly is built around a review boundary.
-It can prepare drafts and staged actions, but client-facing communication should be reviewed, edited, approved, or rejected by the agent before it leaves their name.
+No. Ally can prepare drafts and staged actions, but client-facing communication should be reviewed, edited, approved, or rejected by the agent before it leaves their name.
+Nothing is sent until you approve it.

 A traditional CRM mainly stores contacts, notes, and pipeline data.
-AgentAlly is a guided workflow layer that helps the agent decide what needs attention, prepare the next move, and keep review visible before anything client-facing happens.
+Ally is a guided workflow layer that helps the agent decide what needs attention, prepare the next move, and keep review visible before anything client-facing happens.

 Client-facing approval, negotiation judgment, compliance interpretation, legal decisions, pricing judgment, and final publishing decisions should stay human-led.
 AgentAlly can help prepare and organize the work, but it should not replace professional responsibility.